-(vi) 2 may be nominated by the Minister with the advice of the other members of the Council as being persons having special knowledge of the problems of radiation hazards.
+(vi) 2 may be nominated by the Minister with the advice of the other members of the Council as being persons having special knowledge of the problems of radiation hazards; and

+(vii) one shall be a medical radiation technologist.

 (3) The medical practitioner appointed under subsection (2)(a) on the recommendation of the Executive Director shall be the chairman of the Council and shall preside at any meeting at which he is present, but the Governor on the recommendation of the Executive Director may nominate a person who is a medical practitioner to act as deputy chairman and in the absence or incapacity of the chairman of the Council the person so appointed shall be entitled to attend and shall preside at any meeting and shall have and may exercise all the powers of the chairman of the Council during the period in which he acts in that office.

 (4) Where the chairman of the Council and the deputy chairman are both absent from a meeting of the Council, the Council members present shall appoint one of their number present to preside at the meeting.